sambacha/turbokeeper-beta/packages/turbokeeperhd/README.md

 The relayer is deployed as a single Docker container.
 To start, check out the [Docker docs](https://docs.docker.com) and install Docker.

-Once Docker's been installed, `cd` to `surrogethd` wherever you've cloned this repository and build the Dockerfile:
+Once Docker's been installed, `cd` to `turbokeeperd` wherever you've cloned this repository and build the Dockerfile:

 ```
 $ docker build .